 Programs of Study

-Admission to and completion of a pre-dental program offered by the College of Humanities and Sciences does not constitute admission to the VCU School of Dentistry.
+Completion of courses in the pre-dental advising track does not constitute admission to the VCU School of Dentistry.
 The student must apply separately to the dental school of his or her choice at the appropriate time.

 A student entering the university with an interest in preparing for dental school should declare an academic major while also indicating a pre-dental advising track.
 The classification pre-dental exists to identify the student’s career interests, but the student does not earn a pre-dental degree.